MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 ### To configure multiselect checkboxes (CheckboxMultiSelect)

 An attribute with a String data type can be configured as a CheckboxMultiSelect user input type, which is a series of one or more checkboxes that appear under the attribute label.
 The user can select one or more checkboxes.
 You can define the text for individual checkboxes and include hyperlinks to other content.
+Making this attribute "Required" means that the user must select at least one of the checkboxes.

 1. On the **Page layouts** page, find the attribute with data type of **String** that you want to configure as a series of checkboxes.